 What is Testify?

-Testify is a digital checklist and quality management software that helps businesses conduct tests and inspections more efficiently by replacing paper-based workflows.
-Built in Austria, it was originally created in collaboration with a mechanical engineering company as a no-code tool, and it has since expanded to industries such as manufacturing and food production, with international customers.
+Testify is a checklist and quality management software that helps businesses conduct their tests and inspections more efficiently by replacing paper-based workflows.
+Built in Austria, it has its roots in mechanical engineering and is especially well-suited for industries such as rail and specialty vehicle manufacturing as well as food and nutrition, where companies follow established quality management processes.
+At the same time, it also covers diverse use cases, from audits to logistics.

-With Testify, you can set up and manage checklists, document results, and track defects throughout the inspection process.
-The platform also includes a test object system for mapping physical assets and supports integrations with ERP systems and IoT sensors.
+With Testify, you can set up and manage checklists, document results, and track defects, with a workflow engine for automating processes.
+The platform includes asset management features for mapping physical objects and supports integrations with IoT sensors.

 Comparison summary